clojurephant/clojurephant/.github/CONTRIBUTING.md

   - Plugin itself is in `clojurephant-plugin/`
 - Test suite:
   - Functional Gradle tests (run against a range of Gradle versions) are in `clojurephant-plugin/src/compatTest`
-- Templates:
+- Sample Projects:
-  - clj-new templates are under `templates/*`
+  - These are separate repositories under the Clojurephant organization

 ### Gradle Resources